rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 Now that we have some context for how bad the Stormy Petrels are, 6-5 doesn't sound so bad, does it?
 Why, after looking at that graph, 6-5 is like winning the SAA championship!
-How does Oglethorpe's Elo look this miraculous winning season?
+How does Oglethorpe's Elo look after this miraculous winning season?

 ![Elo redux](/images/elo2.png)